spatie/myray.app/docs/developing-ray-libraries/getting-started.md

 weight: 1
 ---

-The [Ray app](https://myray.app) is not a language-specific debugging app - as long as there's an integration library, it can be used with any language.
+Ray is not a language-specific debugging app - as long as there's an integration library, it can be used with any language.

 If you're interested in developing a Ray library for your language of choice, this document will help guide you through the process.
 As an example, we'll be creating an example Ray integration library for JavaScript/Node.js; however, the concepts apply to any language.